HCL-TECH-SOFTWARE/domino-one-touch-setup/OneTouchAgent/README.md

 The functionality is triggered by Notes environment parameters, which need to be set via OTS (not the OS environment variables).
 The helper agent deletes those environment variables after setup *).

+The following functionality can be configured via a combination of environment variables and OTS JSON settings:

 ## Add Server to cluster